gitlabhq/gitlabhq/doc/user/project/packages/maven.md

 ## Configuring your project to use the GitLab Maven repository URL

-To download packages from GitLab, you need a `repository` section in your `pom.xml` file:
+To download and upload packages from GitLab, you need a `repository` and `distributionManagement` section respectively in your `pom.xml` file:

 ```xml
 <repositories>